Claudia Jones: "An End to the Neglect of the Problems of the Negro Woman!" (1949)

-Historically, the Negro woman has been the guardian, the protector, of the Negro family...
+The intensified oppression of the Negro people, which has been the hallmark of the postwar reactionary offensive, cannot therefore but lead to an acceleration of the militancy of the Negro woman.
 As mother, as Negro, and as worker, the Negro woman fights against the wiping out of the Negro family, against the Jim Crow ghetto existence which destroys the health, morale, and very life of millions of her sisters, brothers, and children.